Ayakhedr/pneumonia-detection-using-densenet121/README.md

 The main objective is to develop and evaluate a deep learning model capable of distinguishing between **Normal** and **Pneumonia** chest X-ray images.

-Particular attention was given to model evaluation using multiple metrics, especially **Recall and F1-Score**, rather than relying on accuracy alone.
+Particular attention was given to evaluating the model using multiple classification metrics, especially **Precision, Recall, and F1-Score**, rather than relying on accuracy alone.

 ## Project Workflow